-1 Gb iSCSI protocol 👫
+1 Gb iSCSI protocol

-The MSA 1040 controller enclosures support two controller modules using the Internet SCSI interface protocol for host port connection.
-Each controller module provides two iSCSI host ports configured with an RJ-45 SFP supporting data rates up to 1 Gbit/s, using either one-way or mutual CHAP.
+The MSA 2040 SAN controller enclosures support one or two controller modules using the Internet SCSI interface protocol for host port connection.
+Each controller module provides four iSCSI host ports configured with an RJ-45 SFP supporting data rates up to 1 Gbit/s, using either one-way or mutual CHAP.

-🕸 TIP: See the topics about Configuring CHAP, and CHAP and replication in the SMU Reference Guide.
+🔯 TIP: See the topics about Configuring CHAP, and CHAP and replication in the SMU Reference Guide.

 TIP: Use the SMU Configuration Wizard to set iSCSI port options.
-Within the SMU Reference Guide, see the topic about using the Configuration Wizard and scroll to iSCSI port options.
+Within the SMU Reference Guide, see "Using the Configuration Wizard" and scroll to iSCSI port options.
 Use the CLI command set host-parameters to set iSCSI port options, and use the show ports command to view information about host ports.